mychallipson/Stratum-Observability/README.md

 Plugins are composed of 3 pieces of data:
 1. Name as a string identifier (required)
-2. Map of tag eventTypes to the correspond TagModel class (optional)
+2. Map of eventTypes to the correspond EventModel class (optional)
 3. One or more instantiated publishers to handle specific event type(s) (optional)

 ```javascript